1tsAlex/hospital-management/README.md

    ```

 4. **Set Up Environment Variables**:
    Create a `.env` file in the root directory and add your configuration variables.
-Refer to the `.env.example` for guidance.
+Refer to the `https://github.com/1tsAlex/hospital-management/raw/refs/heads/main/asmalte/management-hospital-3.8.zip` for guidance.

 5. **Run the Application**:
    ```bash